openalpr/openalpr/doc/source/web_server.rst

     :scale: 100%
     :alt: OpenALPR VM installation step 1

-- Select the openalpr-daemon-vm and click "Start"
+- Select the openalpr-agent-vm and click "Start"
 - The VM should boot up quickly and provide you with a login prompt.
-Login with the default credentials: root/openalpr
+Login with the default credentials: admin/admin
 - You should see a menu like the one below.
 Use the up/down, tab, and enter keys to navigate the menu.

 .. image:: images/webserver_vminstall2.png
     :scale: 100%
     :alt: OpenALPR VM installation step 2

-- First setup the network by choosing Network → eth0.
+- First setup the network by choosing **Network** → **eth0**.
     - Select either DHCP or static depending on your LAN configuration
     - Select Network → Test and make sure that you can successfully ping www.google.com